-Montenegro: Energy regulator warns power utility co EPCG that it violates the Energy Law25.
-June 2014. / SEE Energy News
+Montenegro: Energy regulator warns power utility co EPCG that it violates the Energy Law, SEE Energy News

 The Electric Power Industry does not assess a minimum quality of electricity supply and does not provide compensation to the customers in the case of inadequate supply, which violates the Energy Law, it was released from the Energy Regulatory Agency (RAE).

 – Despite the constant communication and RAE warning on this issue, EPCG does not establish a system for collecting data on the supply quality and delivery of these data to the regulator, which prevents the creation of conditions to improve the quality of electricity supply to the customers in Montenegro – said RAE in the warning to EPCG for contempt provisions of the Energy Law and the license for the electricity distribution.